lemon3/mediathek-plus/README.md

 2) in the userscripts app set the location, where you would like to store your userscripts.
 3) now download this [script](https://raw.githubusercontent.com/lemon3/orfdl/main/dist/orfdl.user.js) and save it to your recently defined userscripts directory.

-**if you want to download:**
+**for downloading content:**
 1) download [a-shell-mini](https://apps.apple.com/at/app/a-shell-mini/id1543537943) or [a-shell](https://apps.apple.com/at/app/a-shell/id1473805438) (this app is needed to download the videos).
-2) go to the **orf tvtheke** site and look for a video.
-An additional menu will appear at the top left, with the help of which you can copy the video link to the clipboard or filter the videos if the show/broadcast has multiple files/segments.
+2) go to **orf on** site and copy the video link.
-3) just paste this video-link into „a-shell“ or „a-shell mini“, and the file will be downloaded.
+3) paste this video-link into „a-shell“ or „a-shell mini“, and the file will be downloaded.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>